mobeets/low_rank_regression/README.md

 This code will perform low-rank linear regression for this setting.

+__Note: This is distinct from Reduced Rank Regression, which is when we have $Y$, a vector of observations, rather than a scalar $y$, as we do here.__

+## Simulations

 To illustrate, below we sample data using a constructed W which is rank-2:

 <img width="50%" src="plots/example_truth.png"/>

+W, or the "STRF", is the outer product of the vectors in U and V.

 We then use the resulting simulated data to estimate W using Rank-2 regression: